Have you thought about nutrition?

 Macros included are: kcal, protein, fat, carbohydrates, fibre, total sugars, saturated fat and salt.

-I also show a “Balance value” using the Atwater method:
+Also included is a “Balance value” using the Atwater method:

 This provides a simple way to see whether a food is predominantly carbohydrate-based, protein-based or fat-based.